 1) If the Joins panel is not already opened, click on that panel header to open it.
 Then, click the Add New Join button.
 Note that if this view had previously been defined, you may see information on the currently defined joins displayed in this panel.
 In that case, you will have a number of options described below.

-- Edit link - click to edit the settings for the join dataset
+- Edit - click to edit the settings for the join dataset.
+See below for a description of the join settings.

-- Copy link - click the copy link to copy the settings for this join dataset into a new join.
+- Copy - copy the settings for this join dataset into a new join.
 It will appear at the bottom of the join list.

 2) The join editor will be available when you click Add New Join, or edit an existing join dataset.
 The settings are described below.